 EnGenius Cloud provides event settings and email digest.
 Administrators can customize system event notifications to receive alerts to see devices that went offline, duration times, and configuration changes.
 By scheduling an auto-report generator, reports can periodically be sent to the administrator’s email account.

-EnGenius Cloud is a serverless cloud architecture, and manages cloud resources automatically based on system utilization.
+EnGenius Cloud is a serverless cloud architecture that manages cloud resources automatically based on system utilization.
 This means the cloud scales up or down automatically to meet the needs of a particular client.
 This serverless architecture provides a highly resilient infrastructure, with data stored in different regions for guaranteed disaster recovery.